 Each of the Company's KFC and Pizza Hut reportable segments operates a loyalty program that allows registered members to earn points for each qualifying purchase.
 Points, which generally expire 18 months after being earned, may be redeemed for future purchases of KFC or Pizza Hut branded products or other products for free or at a discounted price.
 Points cannot be redeemed or exchanged for cash.
 The estimated value of points earned by the loyalty program members is recorded as a reduction of revenue at the time the points are earned, based on the percentage of points that are projected to be redeemed, with a corresponding deferred revenue liability included in Accounts payable and other current liabilities on the Consolidated Balance Sheets and subsequently recognized into revenue when the points are redeemed or expire.
 The Company estimates the value of the future redemption obligations based on the estimated value of the product for which points are expected to be redeemed and historical redemption patterns and reviews such estimates periodically based upon the latest available information regarding redemption and expiration patterns.

 Direct Marketing Costs.
 We charge direct marketing costs to expense ratably in relation to revenues over the year in which incurred and, in the case of advertising production costs, in the year the advertisement is first shown.
 Deferred direct marketing costs, which are classified as prepaid expenses, consist of media and related advertising production costs which will generally be used for the first time in the next fiscal year and have historically not been significant.
-Our direct marketing expenses incurred for Company-owned restaurants were \$343 million, \$368 million and \$307 million in 2022, 2021 and 2020, respectively, and were included in Occupancy and other operating expenses.
-In addition, the direct marketing costs incurred for franchisees and unconsolidated affiliates that operate our concepts were \$23 million, \$55 million and \$60 million in 2022, 2021 and 2020, respectively, and were recorded in Expenses for transactions with franchisees and unconsolidated affiliates.
+Our direct marketing expenses incurred for Company-owned restaurants were \$343 million and \$368 million in 2022 and 2021, respectively, and were included in Occupancy and other operating expenses.
+In addition, the direct marketing costs incurred for franchisees and unconsolidated affiliates that operate our concepts were \$23 million and \$55 million in 2022 and 2021, respectively, and were recorded in Expenses for transactions with franchisees and unconsolidated affiliates.

 Research and Development Expenses.
 Research and development expenses associated with our food innovation activities, which are expensed as incurred, are reported in general and administrative ("G&A") expenses.
-Research and development expenses were \$6 million, \$6 million and \$3 million in 2022, 2021 and 2020, respectively.
+Research and development expenses were \$6 million in both 2022 and 2021.

 Share-Based Compensation.
 Prior to the separation, all employee equity awards were granted by YUM.
 Upon the separation, holders of outstanding YUM equity awards generally received both adjusted YUM awards and Yum China awards, or adjusted awards of either YUM or Yum China in their entirety, to maintain the pre-separation intrinsic value of the awards.
 The modified equity awards have the same terms and conditions as the awards held immediately before the separation, except the number of shares and the price were adjusted.
-The incremental compensation cost, measured as the excess of the fair value of the award immediately after the modification over the fair value of the award immediately before the modification, based on Black-Scholes option-pricing model was immaterial, and YUM and the Company continue to recognize the unamortized fair value of the awards granted following the separation were granted under the Company's long term incentive plans adopted in 2016 and 2022.
+The incremental compensation cost, measured as the excess of the fair value of the award immediately after the modification over the fair value of the award immediately before the modification, based on Black-Scholes option-pricing model was immaterial, and YUM and the Company continue to recognize the unamortized fair value of the awards over the remaining requisite service period as their respective employees continue to provide services.
+All awards granted following the separation were granted under the Company's long term incentive plans adopted in 2016 and 2022.